HinsZei/Easy-As-ABC-Puzzle-Rules-with-Propositional-Logic/README.md

-# Easy As ABC Puzzle Rules with First Order Logic
+# Easy As ABC Puzzle Rules with Propositional Logic
 ## Intro
  Expanded implementation of CS5011 P2 in University of St Andrews.
 This project is research-led. some parts are what the constraint programming research group are actively researching at St Andrews, and they don’t have all the answers about how to do it.